viamrobotics/docs/docs/components/base/_index.md

 weight: 10
 type: "docs"
 no_list: true
-description: "The base component allows your to move A moving platform together without needing to address individual components like wheels."
+description: "The base component allows you to move a mobile robot without needing to address individual components like motors."
 tags: ["base", "components"]
 icon: true
 images: ["/icons/components/base.svg"]